EllaKaye/hugodown-website/content/talk/2020-10-20-RLadies-Coventry-getting-help/index.md

 location: Zoom

-summary: How to get help in R
+summary: Tips for looking for answers and asking questions about R
 abstract: "This session will be led by Ella Kaye - an R enthusiast and statistics PhD researcher at the University of Warwick.
 In the session, Ella will talk us through different ways to get help when you get stuck on a problem in R. We’ll cover how and where to look for answers and how to ask and post good questions that make it easy for others to help you, including a demo of the excellent `reprex` and `datapasta` packages.
 So whether you’re an R novice or more experienced R user, hopefully there’ll be some useful tips for you!"

 # Talk start and end times.